 Utah has a number of broadband partners that are involved in various aspects of broadband adoption.
-Table 6 details relevant current and statewide partners that may play a role in broadband deployment and adoption planning (see Appendix A: Outreach Collateral for a comprehensive list of statewide broadband partners).
+Table 6 details relevant current and statewide partners that may play a role in broadband deployment and adoption planning.

 TABLE 6.
 POTENTIAL CURRENT AND STATEWIDE BROADBAND PARTNERS (IN NO PARTICULAR ORDER)